cliffordcele/MiBici/README.md

 ### 2. Has the trip duration changed over time?

 The MiBici system is described to be used as a commuting option for people.
-With the lifestyle changes brought about by the COVID-19 pandemic, have people changed how long they use the system?
+With the lifestyle changes brought on by the COVID-19 pandemic, have people changed how long they use the system for?

 ### 3. What times of day are most popular to use the MiBici system?